MicrosoftDocs/fabric-docs/docs/data-science/model-training/fabric-sparkml-tutorial.md

     from pyspark.ml.evaluation import BinaryClassificationEvaluator
     ```

-3. In this article, we will use [MLflow](https://mlflow.org/) to track our machine learning experiments and corresponding runs.
-If [!INCLUDE [preview-note](../../includes/preview-note.md)] Autologging is enabled, the corresponding metrics and parameters will be automatically captured.
+3. We will use [MLflow](https://mlflow.org/) to track our machine learning experiments and corresponding runs.
+If [!INCLUDE [product-name](../../includes/product-name.md)] Autologging is enabled, the corresponding metrics and parameters are automatically captured.

     ```python
     import mlflow